RaddN/dynamic-ajax-product-filters-for-woocommerce-pro/readme.txt

 == Additional Information: ==

-**Dynamic AJAX Product Filters for WooCommerce Pro** plugin is thoughtfully designed to prioritize flexibility, outstanding performance, and better user experience.
+**Dynamic AJAX Product Filters for WooCommerce** plugin is thoughtfully designed to prioritize flexibility, outstanding performance, and better user experience.
 Whether you're creating filters for simple or variable products on your WooCommerce store, the AJAX filter for WordPress ensures smooth functionality across your online store.
 If you encounter any issues, have questions, or need guidance regarding our plugin, our dedicated and knowledgeable support team is always available to assist you promptly and ensure you get the most out of your experience.